Rodney King: Memoir

-In April 2012, King published his memoir, The Riot Within: My Journey from Rebellion to Redemption.
+In April 2012, King published his memoir, The Riot Within.
 Co-authored by Lawrence J. Spagnola, the book describes King's turbulent youth as well as his personal account of the arrest, the trials, and the aftermath.

 Death

 On Father's Day, June 17, 2012, King's partner, Cynthia Kelley, found him dead underwater at the bottom of his swimming pool.
-King died 28 years to the day after his father, Ronald King, was found dead in his bathtub in 1984.
+King died 28 years to the day after his father, Ronald King, who was found dead in his bathtub in 1984.

 Police in Rialto received a 911 call from Kelley at about 5:25 a.m.
 PDT.
 Responding officers removed King from the pool and performed CPR on him.
 Still pulseless, King was then transferred to an advanced life support ambulance where paramedics attempted to revive him.
-King was transported to Arrowhead Regional Medical Center in Colton, California, and was pronounced dead on arrival at 6:11 a.m. at the age of 47.
+King was transported to Arrowhead Regional Medical Center in Colton, California, and was pronounced dead on arrival at 6:11 a.m.; he was 47 years old.
 The Rialto Police Department began a standard drowning investigation and said there did not appear to be any foul play.

 On August 23, 2012, King's autopsy results were released, stating that he died of accidental drowning.
 The combination of alcohol, cocaine, and PCP found in his system were contributing factors, as were cardiomegaly and focal myocardial fibrosis.
 The conclusion of the report stated: "The effects of the drugs and alcohol, combined with the subject's heart condition, probably precipitated a cardiac arrhythmia, and the subject, incapacitated in the water, was unable to save himself."

 Al Sharpton delivered the eulogy at King's funeral.
 King is interred at Forest Lawn Memorial Park in the Hollywood Hills neighborhood of Los Angeles, California.
+"Can we get along" was embroidered on his coffin and also appears on his gravestone.